Stomach-ache/awesome-long-tail-learning/README.md

-This repo pays specially attention to the long-tailed distribution, where labels follow a long-tailed or power-law distribution in the training dataset or/and test datast.
+This repo pays specially attention to the long-tailed distribution, where labels follow a long-tailed or power-law distribution in the training dataset or/and test dataset.
 Related papers are sumarized, including its application in computer vision, in particular image classification, and extreme multi-label learning (XML), in particular text categorization.

 - [Long-tailed Distribution]